New generation, old production procedure

 There are also new chipsets that accompany the 11th generation processors of Intel 500 Series.
 These motherboards have Z590, H570 and B560 advanced type connectivity USB 3.2 Gen 2 × 2 or simply connection USB Has a traffic speed of 20Gbps.
 The interface of the chipset with the CPU (DMI channel) has been inflated to double the traffic volume in order to provide a data transfer between them that will fit the same new interfaces (from 4 to 8 channels PCI-Express 3.0).

 H570 and B560 based motherboards for the first time join the Z590 carrier in support for as fast memory as possible by the specific processor.
-That is, a processor combination Core i5 with tablet B560 Will not lock the user to memory running at only 2666MHz.
+That is, a processor combination Core i5 with B560 board will not lock the user to a memory that will run at 2666MHz only.
 Thus, the whole world of fast memory is opened up to the user who chooses components that are not necessarily the most advanced.
 Specifically, many motherboard manufacturers claim to support ultra-fast 4800MHz and higher memory.

 In models that choose to implement this, WiFi 6E support will also be provided with a dedicated card that receives chipset processing.
 This is a particularly fresh and fast standard.
 As well as, support forThunderbolt 4 on top USB Type-C at a speed of 20Gbps or 40Gbps if the manufacturer decides to do so in one model or another.